Aestheticism: Aesthetic literature

-Predecessors of the Aesthetes included John Keats and Percy Bysshe Shelley, and some of the Pre-Raphaelites who themselves were a legacy of the Romantic spirit.
-There are a few significant continuities between the Pre-Raphaelite philosophy and that of the Aesthetes: Dedication to the idea of ‘Art for Art’s Sake’; admiration of, and constant striving for, beauty; escapism through visual and literary arts; craftsmanship that is both careful and self-conscious; mutual interest in merging the arts of various media.
-This final idea is promoted in the poem L’Art by Théophile Gautier, who compared the poet to the sculptor and painter.
+Predecessors of the Aesthetes included John Keats and Percy Bysshe Shelley, along with some of the Pre-Raphaelites, who, themselves, were a legacy of the Romantic spirit.
+There are a few significant continuities, between the Pre-Raphaelite philosophy and that of the Aesthetes: Dedication to the idea of 'Art for Art's Sake'; admiration of, and constant striving for, beauty; escapism, through visual and literary arts; craftsmanship that is both careful and self-conscious; mutual interest in merging the arts of various media.
+This final idea is promoted in the poem L'Art by Théophile Gautier, who compared the poet to the sculptor and painter.
 Dante Gabriel Rossetti and Edward Burne-Jones are most strongly associated with Aestheticism.
-However, their approach to Aestheticism did not share the creed of ‘Art for Art’s Sake’ but rather “a spirited reassertion of those principles of colour, beauty, love, and cleanness that the drab, agitated, discouraging world of the mid-nineteenth century needed so much.”
+However, their approach to Aestheticism did not share the creed of 'Art for Art's Sake' but rather, "a spirited reassertion of those principles of colour, beauty, love, and cleanness that the drab, agitated, discouraging world of the mid-nineteenth century needed so much."
 This reassertion of beauty in a drab world also connects to Pre-Raphaelite escapism in art and poetry.

-In Britain the best representatives were Oscar Wilde, Algernon Charles Swinburne (both influenced by the French Symbolists), James McNeill Whistler and Dante Gabriel Rossetti.
+In Britain, the best representatives were Oscar Wilde, Algernon Charles Swinburne (both influenced by the French Symbolists), James McNeill Whistler and Dante Gabriel Rossetti.
 These writers and their style were satirised by Gilbert and Sullivan's comic opera Patience and other works, such as F. C. Burnand's drama The Colonel, and in comic magazines such as Punch, particularly in works by George Du Maurier.

-Compton Mackenzie's novel Sinister Street makes use of the type as a phase through which the protagonist passes as he is influenced by older, decadent individuals.
-The novels of Evelyn Waugh, who was a young participant of aesthete society at Oxford, describe the aesthetes mostly satirically, but also as a former participant.
+Compton Mackenzie's novel Sinister Street makes use of the type, as a phase through which the protagonist passes, as he is influenced by older, decadent individuals.
+The novels of Evelyn Waugh, who was a young participant of aesthete society at Oxford University, describe the aesthetes mostly satirically but also as a former participant.
 Some names associated with this assemblage are Robert Byron, Evelyn Waugh, Harold Acton, Nancy Mitford, A.E.
 Housman and Anthony Powell.

 Aesthetic fine art

 Artists associated with the Aesthetic style include Simeon Solomon, James McNeill Whistler, Dante Gabriel Rossetti, Albert Joseph Moore, GF Watts and Aubrey Beardsley.
-Although the work of Edward Burne-Jones was exhibited at the Grosvenor Gallery which promoted the movement, it is narrative and conveys moral or sentimental messages hence falling outside the movement's purported programme.
+Although the work of Edward Burne-Jones was exhibited at the Grosvenor Gallery, which promoted the movement, it is narrative and conveys moral or sentimental messages, hence falling outside the movement's purported programme.

+Artists, such as Rossetti, focused more on simply painting beautiful women than aiming for a moral message, as is apparent in the famous “Lady Lilith” and “Mona Vanna.”
+John Ruskin, a former friend of Rossetti's, said that Rossetti was “lost in the Inferno of London.”
+Rossetti painted many more aestheticism paintings, in his life, including “Venus Verticordia” and “Proserpine.”